Hagerstown man shot after firing on deputy, sheriff's office says

 Jenkins said that, while the Frederick County Sheriff's Office is beginning to outfit deputies with body cameras, the team of which this deputy is a member has not been outfitted with cameras, so there is no body cam footage of the incident.

-Bello had a female passenger in his vehicle, Jenkins said, and that passenger is currently being questioned by law enforcement.
+Bello had a female passenger in his vehicle, whom Jenkins said was questioned by law enforcement.

 According to a follow-up release from the Frederick County Sheriff's Office, Bello had a number of outstanding warrants at the time of the shooting.
 He had warrants from both the sheriff's office and the Frederick Police Department for failure to appear for driving on a suspended license, and warrants both in Frederick and Washington counties related to child support issues.